Graham · North-West Highlands

 - How hard is Beinn Bheag?

-- When is the best time to climb Beinn Bheag?
+- When should I climb Beinn Bheag?

 - The standard good-weather months for Beinn Bheag are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.